johnashu/harmony_blockchain_sync_alerts/README.md

 > FROZEN_SLEEP: Time to sleep between checking for shard0 being frozen.

+> SEND_STUCK_MSG=True # Check if Shard 0 is Stuck

+> FROZEN_SLEEP=30 # Time to wait between checking for Shard0 being frozen.
+IN SECONDS

+> RECEIVE_ERROR_MSG=True #Harmony RPC may return fequent errors and not be able to pull data.
+Do you want to receive error messages?

 ### 4) Test Script
 Test the .env variables and script is working as expected.